moscajs/aedes/README.md

 The HTTP Websocket upgrade request object passed to websocket broker's `handle` function by the [`websocket-stream` library](https://github.com/maxogden/websocket-stream/blob/e2a51644bb35132d7aa477ae1a27ff083fedbf08/readme.md#on-the-server).

-If your clients are connecting to aedes via websocket and you need access to headers or cookies, you can get them here.
+If your clients are connecting to aedes via websocket and you need access to headers or cookies, you can get them here. **NOTE:** this property is only present for websocket connections.

 -------------------------------------------------------
 <a name="clientpublish"></a>